A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-The previous section showed that the physical and risk-neutral distribution locally differ most in the left tail.
-In this section, I show that these local differences imply that the SDF must be highly volatile; an observation that is closely related to the \citet{hansen1991implications} bound. \\
+Section \ref{sec:eq_prem_puzzle} demonstrated that the physical and risk-neutral distributions locally differ most in the left-tail.
+In this section, I show that these local differences imply that the SDF must be highly volatile; an observation that is closely related to the \citet{hansen1991implications} bound.
+Furthermore, I use this insight to argue that the left-tail of the physical distribution cannot be too predictable, which clarifies the low explanatory power in Table \ref{tab:only.rn.quantile}.